Mr. Smith Goes to Prison

 “This eye-opening book reminds us that prison can be steps away for anyone, no matter what the profession.
 This book is needed to jump-start a national conversation about over-incarceration and rational criminal justice reform.” -U.S. Senator Claire McCaskill (D-MO)

-Watch an interview with Jeff Smith on Mr. Smith Goes to Prison.
+Watch an interview (new window)with Jeff Smith on Mr. Smith Goes to Prison.